jojozhuang/jojozhuang.github.io/_posts/2016-03-25-Tricks-in-Java.md

 ```
 long var1 = Integer.MAX_VALUE + 1; //var1 = -2147483648
 ```
-You will get var1 = -2147483648 instead of 2147483648; The following statements doesn't work either.
+You will get var1 = -2147483648 instead of 2147483648.
+The following statements doesn't work either.

 ```
 long var1 = (long)(Integer.MAX_VALUE + 1);
 ```

-The correct way to assign the value to variable looks like this:
+The correct way to do this is:

 ```
 long var1 = Integer.MAX_VALUE;